-The Heritage Centre is the ideal place to come to find out about Bude and the surrounding area before setting out to explore the town, canal, wharf and beaches.
+The Heritage Centre is the ideal place to visit and find out about Bude and the surrounding area before setting out to explore the town, canal, wharf and beaches.
 It is divided into themed areas which represent key elements of our cultural heritage history.
 There is also a special exhibition area dedicated to Sir Goldsworthy Gurney who built The Castle in 1830.

-Shipwright tools and navigation equipment used by Bude’s ships.
+See shipwright tools and navigation equipment used by Bude’s ships in years gone by.

-Admire the colourful costumes copied from the Civil War and meet the Cornish Giant ‘Anthony Payne’ who fought in the crucial 1643 Battle of Stamford Hill, fiercely fought on the outskirts of Stratton.
-It was here, after an epic ten-hour battle, that the exhausted Royalists managed to defeated the larger Parliamentarian force and secure Cornwall for the king.
+Admire reproduced colourful costumes copied from the Civil War and meet the Cornish Giant ‘Anthony Payne’ who fought in the crucial 1643 Battle of Stamford Hill, fiercely fought on the outskirts of Stratton.
+It was here, after an epic ten-hour battle, that the exhausted Royalists defeated the larger Parliamentarian force and secured Cornwall for the King.

-was originally a secret resistance movement fighting to restore the Monarchy after the Civil War and the beheading of Charles I. In 1972, the local Sealed Knot commissioned the famous artist, Robert Lenkiewicz to paint them.
+was originally a secret resistance movement dedicated to restoring the Monarchy after the English Civil War.
+In 1972 the local Sealed Knot commissioned the famous artist, Robert Lenkiewicz, to paint them.
 The result is the stunning canvas which now hangs on the first floor of the Heritage Centre.